fpco/inline-c/README.md

 Just as with `cexp`, we need a type annotation on the entire C block.
 The annotation specifies the return type.
 That is, the type of the expression in any return statement.

-Just as with `cexp`, `c` has a pure version `c_pure`.
-In the above example, we *must not* use the pure quasiquoter because the code block has a side effect: reading from standard input.

 ## Capturing Haskell variables -- parameter declaration